wendyverdonk93/docs/content/api/tools/manual_capture_full.md

 ----------------
 __order_id__ | integer / string

-The unique identifier from your system for the order.
+Your unique identifier for the order.
 If the values are only numbers the type will be integer, otherwise it will be string (max.
 50 chars).

 ----------------